CaptainCalliope/hack-weekends-guide/README.md

 Paying attention to what your various stakeholders might get out of the hackathon and being intentional about people having a positive experience can greatly increase your likelihood of success.
 Knowing what you want is a large part of getting it.[[3](https://github.com/kinlane/hack-weekends-guide#3-open-data-hackathon-how-to-guide---httpsdocsgooglecomdocumentd1fbuisdtiibaz9u2tr7sgv6gddlov_ahbafjqhxsknb0edit)]

+## Return on Investment (ROI)

+We all want to understand the return on our investment?
+Right?

+Well, some more than others.
+Some of the hackathon experience isn't measurable.
+But there are ways you can measure the success or failure of your event.

+Hopefully you have a pretty clear vision of what you want to deliver with the event:

+* Understanding of your platform
+* Bring attention to an issue
+* Solve a precise problem
+* Incnrease awareness of your brand
+* Acquire new talent in a specific area

+There are any number of reason you are throwing a hackathon.
+ROI should NOT be the focus of your efforts, but you can maximize your return.

+Achieving your goals, or just learning enough along the way to make it all worth it!

 # Hackathon Planning

 ## Assemble a  Team